jglasspilon/Data-Binders-Sample/README.md

 ## Key Learnings
 - Abstracting out data binding logic vastly helps reduce code complexity and improve scalability
-- "No-Code" scalable systems like this allow for reduced scope of QA and vastly reduces the amount of code maintenance and chances to introduce new bugs
+- "No-Code" scalable systems like this allow for reduced scope of QA and vastly reduces the amount of code maintenance and chances of introducing new bugs

 ---